JetBrains/Qodana/topics/pricing.md

 ### Can I switch between licenses?

-Yes, you can switch between trial versions of the Ultimate and Ultimate Plus licenses one time using your JetBrains Account.
+Yes, you can switch one time between trial versions of the Ultimate and Ultimate Plus licenses using your JetBrains Account.

-You can also switch from the trial version of the Ultimate and Ultimate Plus licenses to the Community license.
+You can also switch one time from the trial version of the Ultimate and Ultimate Plus licenses to the Community license.
-In this case, you cannot switch back from the Community license to the Ultimate or Ultimate Plus licenses.
+Once you convert your trial license to the Community license, the process is irreversible.
+Ensure you are making an informed decision.
+Remember that the Community license does not support all the [features](#Features+and+third-party+software+support) available in the Ultimate or Ultimate Plus subscriptions.
+If you wish to revert back to the Ultimate or Ultimate Plus subscription after conversion, you will need to initiate a paid subscription.

+After the trial period has ended, this one-time limitation is shifted, and you can switch between subscription plans the unlimited number of times.
+In this case, however, all purchased subscriptions are not refunded.

 ### What are the license costs comprised of?